Most febrile seizures are harmless and caused by fever resulting from a minor infection.

 Doctors sometimes do blood tests and a spinal tap to check for serious disorders that can cause seizures.

-Children generally need drugs to end the seizure only if it lasts 5 minutes or more to minimize the risk of a long-lasting seizure or status epilepticus.
+Children generally need medications to end the seizure only if it lasts 5 minutes or more.

-Most children do not need to take drugs to prevent febrile seizures.
+Most children do not need to take medications to prevent febrile seizures.